judica-org/judica-org.github.io/content/blog/acinq-grant.md

 title="$10,000 Grant from ACINQ SAS" date=2020-06-18
 front_pic="/img/acinq-logo.svg"
+summary="ACINQ answers the call to organize an effort around improving the mempool."
 +++

 In April 2020, I chimed in on the mailing list to ask if there was interest in funding work to